Collage of The Equine Practice Company’s Practitioner’s Program digital platform shown on desktop, tablet, and mobile devices with RACE logo.

 Constantly updated by leading experts in the field

-When you join The Most Comprehensive Online Resource For Equine Vets today, this BLACK FRIDAY, you’ll receive:
+When you join The Most Comprehensive Online Resource For Equine Vets today, you’ll receive:

 200+ World-Class Lectures